Inviting colleagues for collaboration

 Starting a project

 Selectin the menu on the left and choose .
-A project consists of four parts: The overview page is where you add a title, project information, and the description is where you enter research participants and raw data is where you to analyze data and identify patterns
+A project consists of four parts: The overview page is where you add a title, project information, and the description is where you enter raw data and notes from your research activities is where you to analyze data and identify patterns